 Relevant Facts: The number of ADWR permit challenges before OAH has increased significantly in the last five years and there has been a resulting increase in the number of those administrative actions that parties have appealed to Superior Court.
-The most recent challenge occurred in the underground water storage program, where a landowner near a proposed underground storage facility objected on the basis of concerns for its sand and gravel operation.
-Another significant matter currently pending before OAH is the application by Wind River Resources, LLC to transport water from Arizona to Nevada pursuant to A.R.S. § 45-292.
+The most recent challenge occurred in the underground water storage program, where Gravel Resources of Arizona objected to the Central Arizona Water Conservation District's application for an Underground Storage Facility Permit and Water Storage Permit on the basis of concerns for its nearby sand and gravel operation.
+Following an administrative hearing, the Administrative Law Judge recommended denial of the objection and issuance of the permits.
+On December 11, 2007, the Director issued a decision accepting the Administrative Law Judge's recommended decision with certain modifications.
+Gravel Resources appealed the Director's decision to superior court, where the case is currently pending.

+Another significant matter heard by OAH was the application by Wind River Resources, LLC to transport water from Arizona to Nevada pursuant to A.R.S. § 45-292.
 OAH conducted a hearing in Beaver Dam, Arizona on March 2, 3 and 4, 2007.
 ADWR staff participated in the hearing.
-The Administrative Law Judge is not expected to make a recommended decision until the end of September 2007, after which the director of ADWR will issue a decision.
+On November 28, 2007, the Director issued a decision denying Wind River's application consistent with an earlier recommendation from the Administrative Law Judge issued on October 30, 2007.
+Wind River did not appeal the Director's decision to Superior Court.